0x434D/slam_integrated_mobile_platform/README.md

-# Slam Integrated Mobile Platform
+# SLAM Integrated Mobile Platform
 University project to integrate a laserscanner, GNSS antenna and remote controled vehicle in order to perform SLAM and georeference the results.

 ![SIMP Project](SIMPProject.png)